RapidFireAI/hf-trl-integration-article/article.md

 ---

-We built RapidFire AI because the status quo—training one config at a time—wastes both time and GPU cycles.
-Now that we're officially integrated into TRL's documentation, every TRL user can train smarter, iterate faster, and ship better models.
+RapidFire AI was built because the common status quo of trying one config at a time wastes both time and GPU cycles.
+With this official integration, every TRL user can fine-tune/post-train smarter, iterate faster, and ship better models.

 **Try the integration and let us know**: How much faster is your experimentation loop?
 What should we build next?
 We're just getting started, and your feedback shapes where we go from here.